leezhenghui/leezhenghui.github.io/_posts/2018-10-20-build-a-scalable-system-runtime-challenges.md

 >
 > There are actually two versions of the implementation [v1](https://www.kernel.org/doc/Documentation/cgroup-v1/) and [v2](https://www.kernel.org/doc/Documentation/cgroup-v2.txt) where the main difference is that v1 operates on thread level but v2 is simpler and considers only processes.

-Please refer to section [cgroups in practice](https://leezhenghui.github.io/microservices/2018/10/20/build-a-scalable-system-runtime-challenges#heading-cgroups-in-practice) for a step-by-step demo which will walk you through the basic usage of cgroups.
+Please refer to section [cgroups in practice](https://leezhenghui.github.io/microservices/2018/10/20/build-a-scalable-system-runtime-challenges#heading-cgroups-in-practice) for a practical sample which walk you through the basic usage of cgroups.

 The container is a mainstream topic in cloud, We explored them with practicial examples for the underlying techonlogies, this does not only help us understanding how the container works under the hood, but also can help us make more correct decision on technology strategy in each growth phases.